Botanarchy HERBS & ACUPUNCTURE

 Botanarchy Herbs & Acupuncture is committed to providing accessible, radical healthcare while giving a voice to alternative viewpoints from marginalized areas of medicine.
 We believe that botanical medicine enhances the body's innate capability to heal itself, empowering the patient as the healer.

 Learning how to use traditional medicine is an ancient art that puts the tools for change in your hands, inspiring healing, self-care, body mastery, and life-long habits you can share with your family and community.
 Whereas the western model of medicine often leaves patients feeling misunderstood, condescended, and under-served, our approach is one of support and engagement that goes beyond simply treating acute disease.
 This is why our model succeeds in both preventing disease and treating chronic illness.

 It is not about 'popping a pill' for passive symptom relief.
 It is about taking an active role in your wellness to treat the root of what ails you, and igniting your inner healer.
-This path engenders a true state of body autonomy, freeing the patient from a reliance upon privatized healthcare and allopathic methods that often harm the body and undermine its intelligence, allowing you to make informed choices that support your body's natural rhythms.
+This path engenders a true state of body autonomy, freeing the patient from a reliance upon privatized healthcare and allopathic methods that often harm the body and undermine its innate, elegant intelligence.

 An homage to the cabalistic power of plants, Botanarchy bows down before their profound provocations of healing and gnosis, for those who seek out the magic in the Milkwort, the mysteries in the Mandrake, the lasciviousness in the Lichen, and the ecstasy in the Eleuthero.